Japan's July core consumer prices fall, COVID clouds outlook - Up News Info

 Article content

-TOKYO — Japan’s core consumer prices fell 0.2% in July from a year earlier, data showed on Friday, a sign the hit to demand from the COVID-19 pandemic is keeping the economy under deflationary pressure.
+TOKYO — Japan’s core consumer prices fell 0.2% in July from a year earlier to mark the 12th straight month of declines, data showed on Friday, a sign the hit to demand from the COVID-19 pandemic is keeping the economy under deflationary pressure.

 Analysts expect consumer inflation to stagnate in coming months, as Japan’s decision on Tuesday to extend state of emergency curbs into mid-September is expected to deal a further blow to already weak household spending.